NehzUx/NewInML2022NeurIPS/README.md

 - Moksh Jain (MILA)
 - Isabelle Guyon (University Paris-Saclay, ChaLearn)

-More organizers to be added...
+More organizers to be added soon.

 # Sponsors